 Ingredients

-- In a nonreactive pot (see notes) combine vinegar, water, and pickling mix.
-Stir constantly, bring to a boil, and remove from heat.
+- In a nonreactive pot (see notes) combine vinegar, water, and Mrs. Wages® pickling mix.
+Stir constantly, bring to just under a boil, and remove from heat.

-- Pour liquid into both jars, completely covering cucumbers.
+- Pour liquid into jars, completely covering cucumbers.

-- Depending on how you want to store your pickles you can put the jars directly in the refrigerator to be eaten immediately or put them in a boiling water bath for 15 minutes to seal the lid and store for up to 1 year. *Jars that don’t property seal after a water bath need to be stored in the refrigerator.
+- Depending on how you want to store your pickles you can put the jars directly in the refrigerator to be eaten immediately or can them by putting them in a boiling water bath for 15 minutes. *Jars that don't property seal after a water bath need to be stored in the refrigerator.
 Pickles will be ready to eat in 24 hours.